paolovasquezg/Lab03-SW-Sec/README.md

 # Laboratory 03: Software Security

 We will revise software security in this lab by running a vulnerable app and its fixed/secure counterpart.
-Before starting, run:
+Before starting, ensure PostgreSQL is installed and running.
+Then run

 ```bash
 make